envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you customize your advanced CodeQL scanning setup with additional CodeQL query suites?
 (Choose two.)

-a) By using a custom configuration file and defining additional queries there
+a) By defining the customizations in the Security / Code scanning repository settings

-b) By defining the customizations in the CodeQL analysis GitHub Actions workflow as input parameters to the `github/codeql-action/init` action
+b) By using the CodeQL CLI with a custom configuration file to run the analysis

-c) By using the CodeQL CLI with a custom configuration file to run the analysis
+c) By defining the customizations in the CodeQL analysis GitHub Actions workflow as input parameters to the `github/codeql-action/init` action

-d) By defining the customizations in the Security / Code scanning repository settings
+d) By using the `github/codeql-customizations` GitHub Action

-e) By using the `github/codeql-customizations` GitHub Action
+e) By using a custom configuration file and defining additional queries there

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): E, C</span>

 By using a custom configuration file and defining additional queries there; By defining the customizations in the CodeQL analysis GitHub Actions workflow as input parameters to the `github/codeql-action/init` action